 JusticeCorps members are students who commit to provide a minimum of 300 hours of service during the academic year.
 The program will start in September 2016, and hours will be completed by the end of the students’ academic year (May/June).
 This program is open to students enrolled in one of our participating campuses: University of California, Berkeley, CSU East Bay, San Jose State University, Stanford University, and SF State University.

 Applications for the 2016-2017 Student Member program are due by the second-round deadline of Sunday, April 27, 2016, by 5:00 p.m.
 PDT.

 JusticeCorps Fellows are college graduates who serve with the courts full-time for one year.
 Fellows commit to provide a minimum of 1,700 hours of service between mid-August, and July of, 2017.
 2016, The program will start in August, 2016, and hours will be completed by mid-August, 2017.

 The application deadline for the JusticeCorps 2016-2017 Fellowship program has passed.
 Applications for the 2017-2018 Fellowship program will be available in early 2017.

 Bay Area JusticeCorps recruits the majority of its members from students attending JusticeCorps’ partner universities.
 Students can meet JusticeCorps program staff at campus job fairs, and can also learn about the program through their campus service learning center:

 Each partner also has a campus-based university representative who works on outreach and recruitment and supports members throughout their service year.
 Our university reps—all of whom are enrolled students and most of whom are JusticeCorps alumni—provide support to the program staff throughout the service year while also acting as peer mentors for the cohort of members from their university.
-The 2014-15 university representatives are:

 Program Director: Dan Siskind 510-891-6406